 - Uncharacteristically poor performance at work or in academics.

 If you are aware of an emergency or have an immediate safety concern, you should not hesitate to immediately call UCPD at 773-702-8181 or 123 from a campus phone or 911 when appropriate.
-If you are concerned about someone’s behavior, and it is not an emergency, contact a member of the Behavioral Intervention Team or the Behavioral Intervention Hotline at 800-971-4317.
+If you are concerned about someone’s behavior, and it is not an emergency, contact a member of the Behavioral Intervention Team or complete the Concerning Behavior Reporting Form.
 Current membership of the Behavioral Intervention Team is available from the Office of the Dean of Students for the University.

 If you have a concern about a person or situation, even if you think it may be nothing, you are urged to share the information.
 The information you provide, no matter how trivial it may seem by itself, may be critical to understanding a broader picture of concerning behavior.

 You will need to share the name of the person you are concerned about, the behavior you observed and/or communication that worried you, and (ideally) your name.
-While the Behavioral Intervention Team and Behavioral Intervention Hotline accept anonymous reports, if you do not identify yourself, the Behavioral Intervention Team will have fewer options to address the situation that concerns you.
+While the Behavioral Intervention Team and the Concerning Behavior Reporting Form accept anonymous reports, if you do not identify yourself, the Behavioral Intervention Team will have fewer options to address the situation that concerns you.

 If you report concerns, your identity and the information you share will be treated privately and as confidentially as feasible, with your safety and the safety of others in mind.
 The information you provide will be used to respond to the situation respectfully, appropriately, timely, and with the dignity of all parties involved in mind.
 The Behavioral Intervention Team members will gather information, assess the potential threat, consult with others as needed, and when appropriate, develop and implement a plan to help and support the individual and the safety of the University community.